Nizar1999/Shusseki/README.md

 # Shusseki
-Android application built for instructors to ease the process of attendance taking.
+Android application built for instructors and students to ease the process of attendance taking and management.

 # Features:
 - Clean UI design